 We first construct two RNNs with 9 hidden neurons and have them trained to reach 100% accuracy on data set D{test} .
-Their associated incorrect DFAs extracted, shown in Figures 6a and 6b, achieve 93% and 98% accuracy on D{test} , respectively.
-We next evaluate these RNNs and their incorrect DFAs using multiple testing sets with the number of samples fixed at 100,000 and string length varying from 20 to 200.
-The sampling of positive and negative strings is similar to that described in section 4.1.
+Their associated incorrect DFA extracted, as shown in Figure 6a and 6b, achieve 93% and 98% accuracy on D{test} respectively.
+We next evaluate these RNNs and their incorrect DFA using multiple testing sets with the number of samples fixed at 100,000 and string length varying from 20 to 200.
+The sampling of positive and negative strings is similar to what was described in Section.4.1.

-RNN test set performance is shown in Figure 6c.
+RNN test-set performance is shown in Figure.
+6c.
 We observe that on these test sets composed of longer strings, RNNs make more classification errors.
-This may due to the fact that as the string length increases, the ratio of negative strings to positive ones also increases (shown in Figure 6d).
-This would mean that an RNN processes more negative strings, which can be interpreted as "noisy" samples, and as a result would generate more false-positive errors.
-For the DFA associated with these RNNs, fewer and fewer mistakes are made as the number of negative strings increases.
-This might be the result of the fact that these incorrect DFA generate their own regular language $L{3'}$ and $L{4'}$, respectively, which are quite similar to the target languages L_3 and L_4 .
+This may due to the fact that as the string length increases, the ratio of negative strings to positive ones also increases (shown in Figure.6d).
+This would mean that an RNN processes more negative strings, which can be interpreted as "noisy" samples, and as a result, would generate more false positive errors.
+On the other hand, for the DFA associated with these RNNs, fewer and fewer mistakes are made as the number of negative strings increases.
+This might be the result of the fact that these incorrect DFA generate their own regular language $L{3'}$ and $L{4'}$ respectively, which are quite similar to the target languages L_3 and L_4 .
 As a result, many of the negative strings rejected by the extracted DFA are also rejected by the correct DFA.
 As more and more negative strings are sampled, this overlapping behavior gradually dominates the testing sets.
-These results demonstrate that in certain cases, it is possible to extract DFA that does not fully represent the target RNN and yet still outperforms the RNN when processing longer sequences.
-Given this result, one possible path to improving an RNN's ability to handle longer sequences might lie in exploiting this useful DFA behavior.
+These results demonstrate that, in certain cases, it is possible to extract a DFA which does not fully represent the target RNN and yet still outperforms the RNN when processing longer sequences.
+Given this result, one possible path to improving an RNN's ability to handle longer sequences might lie in the exploitation of this useful DFA behavior.